METEO 3 Lesson 6 Images

 Text description of the the wind blows across isobars in toward lower pressure somewhat image.

 The image is a diagram illustrating the interaction of pressure gradient force, Coriolis force, and friction force on wind movement.
 On the left, horizontal black lines depict pressure levels, with "Lower Pressure" labeled in red at the top and "Higher Pressure" in blue at the bottom.
 An arrow in black points from high to low pressure, representing the pressure gradient force.
-A red arrow represents the Coriolis force, turning the black arrow to the right slightly.
-A green arrow from the opposite direction indicates friction force.
-A purple arrow labeled "Wind Vector (Surface Wind)" shows the resultant wind direction.
+A red arrow represents the Coriolis force and points southeast, generally opposing the pressure gradient force.
+A green arrow from the opposite direction points southwest and indicates friction force and is smaller in magnitude.
+A purple arrow labeled "Wind Vector (Surface Wind)" shows the resultant wind direction being to the northeast.
 On the right, there are three vertical scales labeled Pressure Gradient, Latitude, and Friction, each with toggles for allowing Coriolis and friction effects.
 Below, a legend indicates arrow colors: black for pressure gradient force, red for Coriolis force, and green for friction force.

 sea-level pressure analysis from 18Z on September 8, 2011